ChrisBellsan/GoalMindMap/replit.md

 **Rationale**: The schema supports flexible scheduling - daily goals appear every day, weekly goals on specific weekdays, monthly goals on specific dates, and yearly goals on specific month/day combinations.
 This allows the calendar view to accurately display when goals are relevant.

-**Database Provider**: Configured for Neon Postgres (serverless PostgreSQL), though the current implementation uses in-memory storage.
-The database connection can be activated by ensuring DATABASE_URL environment variable is set and switching from MemStorage to a Drizzle-based storage implementation.
+**Database Provider**: Neon Postgres (serverless PostgreSQL) - fully connected and operational.
+The DATABASE_URL environment variable is configured, and the app uses DbStorage class with Drizzle ORM for all data operations.
+Goals persist permanently in the database.

 ### Authentication and Authorization